 Ultimately, the choice between the two comes down to personal preference as each one is a good choice.

-Read top portable generators, if you are looking for one you will be able to move around easily.
+Read about the qualities of different Generac portable generator models if you are looking for one you will be able to move around easily.